-Towcester C of E Primary is an Academy within Peterborough Diocese Education Trust.
-The Academy Trust is the Admission Authority and has responsibility for setting the Admission Policy.
-The policy is administered by the Academy Governance Committee (AGC).
+Towcester C of E Primary School is an Academy within Peterborough Diocese Education Trust.
+The Trust is the Admission Authority and has responsibility for setting the Admission Policy, but the policy is administered by the Academy Governance Committee (AGC).

 The Published Admission Number (PAN) for the Reception year of entry is 60.